 This is a pretty easy step, if you haven't done this then I suggest you take a look at a guide on how to do just that (I thought I had written one.
 I haven't, check back soon as I will put that on the To Do list).

 Step 2 – Product Photography and Ad Copy

-If you find yourself a decent fulfilment agency chances are they are going to have great imagery you can work with.
-Print on demand is my favoured choice when it comes to dropshipping as while the product won't be unique the designs you put on will be.
+If you find yourself a decent fulfillment agency chances are they are going to have great imagery you can work with.
+Print on demand is my favored choice when it comes to dropshipping as while the product won't be unique the designs you put on will be.

 The great thing about Pillow Profits is they have a ton of resources for creating lifestyle imagery.
 From there it is a matter of selecting a mockup that best showcases your product for the different image sizes on Facebook.

 The ad copy I use stays pretty similar on all products I run on Facebook.
 It's a mixture of being engaging, with a simple call to action and a prompt for sharing.
 It will typically look something like this…